dilonboojwah/transcript-summarization-bot/README.md

 - **Password**: *welovecoding*

 ### Testing with a Sample Document
-You can download this sample document to upload in the app:
+You can download this sample document to upload in the app to have it summarized:
 [Download TSB Test Doc](/750wordTSBtestdoc_PElandscape.pdf)

 ### App Workflow